Dan's Hiking Pages: Hikes in the San Gabriels and Beyond

 Ridge point 7755'

 Mileage (r.t.)
-7.5
+7.4

-Trailhead 4260'
+Trailhead 4320'

 Ridge Point 7755'

-Total gain 3500'
+Total gain 3435'

 Gain per mi.
-933'
+928'

 Bear Flat

-Bear Flat (5530') - Looking south down Bear Canyon.
+Bear Flat (5580') - Looking south down Bear Canyon.
 Sunset Peak (5796') is on the left.

-The Bear Canyon Trail—also called the Old Mt.
+Bear Canyon Trail—also called the Old Mt.
 Baldy Trail—offers some of the finest scenery and rewarding views in the San Gabriel Mountains high country.
-The first 1.75 miles to Bear Flat delightfully travels a superb single-track trail adorned with fern under a rich canopy of live oak, bay, and bigcone Douglas-fir.
+The first 1.8 miles to Bear Flat delightfully travels a superb single-track trail adorned with fern under a rich canopy of live oak, bay, and bigcone Douglas-fir.
 The lively creek gurgles, bubbles, splashes, and cascades down this enchanting canyon.
 Beyond Bear Flat the trail begins to steeply climb the chaparral-covered southeast flank of Mt.
 Baldy's great south ridge, You're rewarded with expanding views of Ontario Ridge, Icehouse Canyon, the "Three T's" and Baldy Notch.
 You'll then enter an open conifer forest with wide-reaching views toward the expansive San Gabriel Mountains to the west.
 Even without achieving a grand mountain summit, this hike is sure to provide a fulfilling outing for even a diehard peak bagger.

 Season: April - November

 This is a great spring, summer and fall hike, but also is quite nice in the winter if the trail is free from snow, On a hot summer day, the chaparral section and parts of the ridge route can be torture, so start early while it's cool.
+See Seasons of the San Gabriels for a detailed description of minding the seasons.

 Getting to the Trailhead: